-Even though it’s best to visit after dark, Times Square is packed with people (and cars) at any time of the day.
-Walk trough the crossing of 7th Avenue and Broadway, sit on the ruby red stairs of the TKTS kiosk and enjoy a great view of the hustle and bustle in the square.
+Even though it’s best to visit after dark, Times Square is packed with people (and cars) at any time of day.
+Walk trough the crossing of the 7th Avenue and Broadway, sit on the ruby red stairs of the TKTS kiosk and enjoy a great view of the hustle and bustle in the square.
 The crowd and the striking neon billboards make the Times Square vibe pretty unique.

-Stroll down the 5th avenue and pass by the Empire State Building
+Stroll down the 5th Avenue and pass by the Empire State Building

-The Fifth Avenue is where some world’s best shopping takes its place.
-From high-end names to more affordable brands, Fifth Avenue is an exciting place for every shopping lover.
+The Fifth Avenue is where some of the world’s best shopping takes its place.
+From high-end names to more affordable brands, the Fifth Avenue is an exciting place for every shopping lover.
 Even if you’re not that into buying things, checking out the windows at brands like Tiffany’s can be fun too.
 Also, don’t forget to raise your head up from time to time.
 Many tall buildings and skyscrapers, including the Empire State building, are hard to be seen from that perspective, which you surely don’t want to miss.

 Check out the Wall Street

-Take a free Staten Island Ferry
+Take a free Staten Island ferry

 Walk the Brooklyn Bridge